AGordiGuerrero/JGC30_tubeamp/README.md

   - Around 10-15W of output power

 Revision history:
-  - V0.2: only preamp PCB design with Kicad.
+  - V0.3: preamp PCB design with Kicad.
+It includes a supposedly well defined BOM.